Foods for Happiness: 19 Mood-Boosting Foods

 4. Fermented Foods

-This apricot honey Greek yogurt parfait is a delicious way to incorporate more fermented foods into your snacks.
+This orange and coconut yogurt parfait is a delicious way to incorporate more fermented foods into your snacks.

 Bananas are a nutritious mood-boosting food.
 They are high in fiber, an excellent source of vitamin B6, and a good source of vitamin C, copper, and manganese.
 Vitamin B6 helps the body produce serotonin, which is a mood-stabilizing hormone.